 A real world example can be seen from the immense DDoS attacks that rendered GoDaddy and the numerous businesses who use its managed services inaccessible for quite some time.
 Sadly, more intelligent DDoS attacks are to be expected in the future and a variety of protocols and standards must be developed to put the IoT industry in synch to limit the effectiveness of DDoS attacks on the industry.

-IPv6 Traffic will continue to grow exponentially—time is running out for IPv4 and in a couple of years, its ecosystem will be saturated and the world will have no choice but to fully embrace IPv6.
+Time is running out for IPv4 and in a couple of years, its ecosystem will be saturated and the world will have no choice but to fully embrace IPv6.
 The deployment of IPv6 has been a great success as most internet service providers, broadband internet providers and your local mobile internet operator now ensure that most smart devices run with IPv6 addresses.

 Although the progress in terms of IPv6 migration in the mobile and broadband sector has been substantial, enterprises have been a bit slow or reluctant to adopt IPv6 protocols in their networks.
 This is due in part to businesses age-old aversion to changing what works as well as the security challenges that will come from integrating IPv6 and the unknowns as traffic levels and packet processing requirements exponentially increase as new devices are continually added to the network.
 Years ago we all worried about the day the routing table would reach 500 prefixes.
 With IPv6, we’ve only just begun.

-Machine Learning and AI will be applied to enhance security—the trends for the second half of 2017 are not all bad news as artificial intelligence and machine learning is set to play a part in monitoring and network security.
+The trends for the second half of 2017 are not all bad news as artificial intelligence and machine learning is set to play a part in monitoring and network security.
 The major reason why these concepts will be integrated by managed service providers in the IT security space is because the intelligent threats enterprise systems face today—like those previously mentioned—have since passed the monitoring capacity of your local IT manager and humans in general.

 This means it’s time to turn to the machines, real-time data analytics and artificial intelligence to help us fight our battles.
 Now, there are quite a few service providers who advertise their products as AI infused with the right algorithms dedicated to tackling cyber threats in real-time.
 The gradual success of IBM Watson in championing AI as a cybersecurity tool will definitely be mirrored by a plethora of start-ups and established service providers as the year goes by.

-The need for increased availability is now —With all of the new challenges we face including security threats, IPv6 traffic, more traffic overall, and the exponential growth of connected devices, the requirement for unprecedented levels of availability is now.
+With all of the new challenges we face including security threats, IPv6 traffic, more traffic overall, and the exponential growth of connected devices, the requirement for unprecedented levels of availability is now.
 The more our lives depend on the continuous availability of connected devices, the more we can’t live without them.
 In fact, there will come a point where lives will be severely at risk when connectivity is lost.
 Think healthcare, aviation, policing, national security… to name a few.
 Now is the time to ensure the cloud-accessible services your customers depend on are always on.